paritytech/polkadot-testnet-faucet/README.md

 ```

 ## Server and Bot environment variables
-Definition with explanation is in `./envConfig.yml`
+Definition with explanation is in `./env.bot.config.yml` and `./env.server.config.yml`

 Copy example file to real env and change its values:
 ```bash